+ACUOS is publicly available at http://safe-tools.dsic.upv.es/acuos and comes with an intuitive web interface which allows the tool to be used through a Java Web application.
 Alternatively, ACUOS can also be used without the Web interface, by directly invoking the Maude generalization routine lggs that is implemented in the ACUOS backend.
 This is the preferred approach to integrate ACUOS with third-party software.
-Figure 10 shows the (internal) Maude generalization call that corresponds to the Rutherford example.
-For convenience, the system is endowed with a Full Maude [10] user-level command, allowing the user to harness the full power of the tool while being liberated from ancillary meta-level technicalities.
+For convenience, the system is also endowed with a Full Maude [6] user-level command allowing the user to harness the full power of the tool while being liberated from ancillary meta-level technicalities.

-3.3 Experiments
+3.1 Experiments

 In this section, we report on some experiments we have conducted with the ACUOS system.

-When computing modulo equational axioms, the size of the equivalence classes of the least general generalizers gives a measure of the complexity of the problem (see [22] for some theoretical results on the complexity of generalization).
-We use three symbols for denoting the different sizes: 0 when there is no generalizer for two terms (unlike the case of syntactical generalization, in the order-sorted setting the sorts of different $kinds^6$ are incompatible and then the terms of these sorts have no generalization, not even a variable); ω when there is a finite number of elements in the equivalence classes of the generalizers; and ∞ when the equivalence classes (w.r.t. \approx{ACU}) can have an infinite number of ACU-equivalent generalizers.
+When computing modulo equational axioms, the size of the equivalence classes of the least general generalizers gives a measure of the complexity of the problem (see [15] for some theoretical results on the complexity of generalization).
+We use three symbols for denoting the different sizes: 0 when there is no generalizer for two terms (unlike the case of syntactical generalization, in the order-sorted setting the sorts of different kinds5 are incompatible and then the terms of these sorts have no generalization, not even a variable); ω when there is a finite number of elements in the equivalence classes of the generalizers; and ∞ when the equivalence classes (w.r.t. \approx{ACU}) can have an infinite number of ACU-equivalent generalizers.
 Any combinations of the A and C axioms are in the ω class.
 The introduction of the U axiom leads to size ∞ (even if the number of ACU least general generalizers is still finite).